 This cookie recipe contained M & M’s a candy from my childhood which wasn’t really a favorite of mine.
 In a pinch, with nothing chocolaty around I would eat a few.
 At Halloween I remember receiving packs of M & M’s in my sack, but truthfully, I preferred milky ways, or just Hershey bars, which I gobbled down fast, then finally I ate those colorful M & M candies, either letting them melt in my mouth or enjoying their shiny candy crunch coating in my mouth.

 But with certain recipes, like t his one, you can adjust some ingredients for fun, or tweak their appearance, (size), colors and taste.
-Aside from creating my own recipes, and getting ideas from other cooks, I never mention where my recipes originated.
-But, this recipe is an exception.
+Aside from creating my own recipes, and getting ideas from other cooks, I don’t write about specifics.
+However, this recipe is an exception.
 I found Averie Cooks, a blog where I saw the original recipe.
-Her recipe acted like a springboard for me, giving me ideas to change and modify hers – M & M chocolate chip cookies, with my own concepts.
-In mine, you too may want to made adjustments, such as adding nuts, cutting down on the sugar, adding raisins and replacing some ingredients with others.
-I tweaked this recipe for personal wishes, and made them exactly as I wanted.
+Her recipe acted like a springboard for me, giving me ideas to change her ingredients, her title – M & M chocolate chip cookies.
+In mine, you too may want to make adjustments, such as adding nuts, cutting down on the sweetness by replacing raisins for chocolate.
+I tweaked this recipe my own desires, do the same if you like.

 INGREDIENTS Yield 20 cookies